 A director of uncompromising vision, Lee's work has tackled racial tension, urban crime, sexuality and much more in ways that have left an indelible mark upon the cinematic landscape.
 Don't miss your chance to delve into six handpicked movies rarely seen on the big screen, and immerse yourself in the world of this New York native and most iconoclastic of modern directors.
 Featuring films spanning more than 20 years including Lee's first film and one of his most recent works (that won him an Oscar in 2019) get familiar (or reacquaint yourself) with this giant of cinema, who can be easily considered one of the most influential artists in the long and storied history of black cultural creators.

-Buy a single film pass for £8 by clicking on the individual film listings below, or for better value get a day pass for £15 (making each film £5) or for the best value buy a two day pass for both the Saturday and Sunday for only £20 (making it £3.33 per film) and visit all or some of the films on offer as you please.
+Buy a single film pass for £8 by clicking on the individual film listings below, or for better value get a day pass for £15 (making each film £5).

 TWO DAY FESTIVAL